Vurtuga/Module-Federation-Fundamentals/README.md

 ##### Note : After running app I get React undefined error and after research for this error i found that i need to add `import React from 'react';` in every react component & it runs Perfect.

 ## Apply Module Federation in Container Application
 #### 1 - Add Module Federation in Plugins in webpack
+First we need to import module federation :
+`const ModuleFederationPlugin = require('webpack/lib/container/ModuleFederationPlugin');`

-we are going to add module federation plugin and set these options :
+Second we are going to add module federation plugin and set these options :
 1. name : name of application module , In our case will be named "container"
 2. remotes : object to map names of remote applications with urls where they are hosted , we need to load mfe1 application so we will add it in remotes object.